 There are known carcinogens in our environments that can contribute to cancer in our dogs.
 Excessive exposure to the sun, tobacco smoke, herbicides, pesticides, and insecticides, as well as air pollution and smog in urban areas, can all aid in the development of cancer.
 In regard to sunlight, pit bulls and other breeds with light-colored short coats and less hair on their undersides are vulnerable to skin cancer.

 If you know your dog’s breed is more prone to cancer because of the risk factors discussed then be very observant, investigate symptoms quickly, provide a high-quality diet and ensure they are allowed adequate exercise, to try to mitigate the risk.

 Many of the risk factors for cancer in dogs are beyond your control.
 However, reducing the known cancer risks in your dog’s environment can offer some protection.

-When considering adding a new furry member to your family, you can keep in mind which dog breed is more prone to cancer, but really, chose a breed which most closely matches your family’s lifestyle.
+When considering adding a new furry member to your family, you can keep in mind which dog breed is more prone to cancer, but really, chose a breed that most closely matches your family’s lifestyle.

 Remember: Early Detection of Cancer in Dogs is critical

 As with any disease, early detection is critical for the best outcome.

 We recommend that you Check Your Dog on the 14th of every month for lumps, bumps, or anything out of the ordinary.
 You can download the full Check Your Dog flyer here.